-Council members will be selected based on their submitted materials and plan to meet the determined goals.
+Council members were selected based on their submitted materials and plan to meet the determined goals.
 Members will be representative of the state’s geographic and agricultural diversity.

-The eight virtual sessions are expected to be held on the third Thursday of each month from 7:00 – 8:30 a.m., beginning in September 2021.
+The eight virtual sessions are expected to be held on the third Thursday of each month, beginning in September 2021.
 The date of the final May event is to be determined.
 A proposed schedule will be shared with members after selection.

 Council members are expected to attend eight monthly 90-minute virtual sessions and one final event involving the DATCP Board.
 Members must prepare at least one question prior to each session, and complete a survey after each session.
 All Council members will also complete a final written reflection about their experience.

 For each session, members will rotate serving in three leadership roles.
 The schedule for the rotation will be determined at the first meeting.
 They are: